JPresting/2---Self-Hosted-Infrastructure/oraclecloud-chatwoot-selfhost/README.md

 **Key Focus:** The most critical steps are configuring firewall rules (ingress/egress) to allow traffic to reach your applications, and securing a static public IP so you can point your domain's DNS records to a fixed address.

+For a detailed instruction on how to set up the VM in Oracle Cloud in general check this [guide](https://github.com/JPresting/2---Self-Hosted-Infrastructure/blob/main/oraclecloud-general/Readme.md).

 ## 🚨 CRITICAL: Oracle Cloud's Double Firewall

 **Oracle Cloud has TWO firewall layers that BOTH need configuration:**